pspete/psPAS/docs/collections/_commands/Set-PASDirectoryMapping.md

         Accept wildcard characters?  false

     -MappingAuthorizations <Int32[]>
         The integer flag representation of the security attributes and authorizations that will be applied when an LDAP User Account is created in the Vault.
         To apply specific authorizations to a mapping, the user must have the same authorizations.
-        Possible authorizations: AddSafes, AuditUsers, AddUpdateUsers, ResetUsersPasswords,
-        ActivateUsers, AddNetworkAreas, ManageServerFileCategories, BackupAllSafes, RestoreAllSafes.
+        Possible authorizations: AddSafes, AuditUsers, AddUpdateUsers, ResetUsersPasswords, ActivateUsers, AddNetworkAreas, ManageServerFileCategories, BackupAllSafes, RestoreAllSafes.

         Required?                    false
         Position?                    named
         Default value
-        Accept pipeline input?       true (ByPropertyName)
+        Accept pipeline input?       false
         Accept wildcard characters?  false

     -AddUpdateUsers [<SwitchParameter>]